Harika-SVL/Docker/notes.md

 ### Docker compose

-* This was external tool, but now it is integrated as docker subcommand `docker compose`
+* This was external tool , but now it is integrated as docker subcommand `docker compose`
-* Compose allows use to specify the yaml file which helps in creating the below by specifying in a yaml file
+* Compose allows us to specify the yaml file which helps in creating the below , by specifying in a yaml file
     + networks
     + volumes
     + containers
-* docker compose file will have the name of docker-compose.yml
+* docker compose file will have the name as `docker-compose.yml`
 * sample
 ```
 version: '3.9'